andersen-lab/ebola-drc-epidemiology/README.md

 #### 2021 outbreak: Summary

 The latest Ebola outbreak in the Democratic Republic of Congo was announced on February 7, 2021, beginning with a patient who presented symptoms on February 1 and died on February 3.
-In total, 13 cases and 5 deaths were reported from the NOrth Kivu province, with the most recent case being reported on March 16.
+In total, 13 cases and 5 deaths were reported from the North Kivu province, with the most recent case being reported on March 16.
 On May 3, the DRC declared the end of the outbreak.

 #### 2018-2020 epidemic: Summary